HomeInsightsIndia CAFE Series › The Step-Change

 1. CO2 reducing technology derogation factor ci (Section 4(4))

 Each technology must be demonstrated to the Type Approval Agency, must not be entirely driver-dependent, and must achieve a minimum reduction of 1 g CO2/km on MIDC (or WLTP when notified).
 Savings are certified as a factor (0-1) or in absolute terms (g CO2/km) at the Test Agency's discretion.
-The draft does not publish a closed list of 17 specific technologies — that list circulated in trade press (Business Standard, Feb 2026) as a likely shortlist but is not in the notified text.
+The draft does not publish a closed list of 17 specific technologies — that list circulated in trade press (Business Standard, Feb 2026) as a likely shortlist but is not in the published draft text.

 2. Small-car bonus (also Section 4(4)) — REMOVED in Feb 2026 revised draft